How To Get Into Venture Capital: A Complete Guide

 Senior Executive or Partner

-The third main entry point requires you be a successful founder of a startup.
+The third main entry point requires you to be a successful founder of a startup.
 Alternatively, you worked in a high-up position in a start-up company.
 Any function can be acceptable (e.g. engineer, product, finance, sales, etc.), but ideally this experience provided you with direct experience with VC firms and provided you with some contacts.

 With this experience, you might be asked to join the VC fund at a more senior level (e.g. partner, executive in residence, or operating partner).